 The fact Darragh snapped a pic of this means it was probably the easiest part.
 And that he wasn't fervently praying I'd avoid tumbling.
 Terrible, terrible terrain.

 It was just coming to 1800 when we made it back to the bivvi.
 We'd blundered around a while trying to get our bearings and while a little shell-shocked, were glad to get back to "home".
 We sprawled out, drank water, took off our drenched boots, socks and trousers to dry them.
 Packing our bags, we enjoyed the sun and tried to brace ourselves for the next part.
 At 1900, we rolled out, both aware we weren't fully right in the head.
 The extra weight in the bags had us both groaning like old women.

 I was dopey as anything crossing the Glacier D'Argentiere.
 I'm not sure whether it was from dehydration or what but I just was following Darragh like he had me on a leash.
+My memory is very vague here, I just dumbly followed him.
+Reassuring to have a mate who know's what he's doing!
 Getting off this glacier was much harder than last time since we'd both decided not to try and do the 1000m ascent to the Grand Montets and go for the lower down one that was midway up from Argentiere.
 Problem was that the rocks we'd skirted on our way down, now obstructed us.
 We spent a good half hour looking for ways off and trying to scramble onto the cliff face.
 So fucked were we that this was our conversation when scrambling.

 Darragh: "Wheres the rack?"